 When you're purchasing a high priced item like a 1 carat diamond ring, you want to make sure you're getting the maximum value for your money.
 To find an extraordinary, head turning 1 carat diamond ring, several components must be considered.

-A wide range of 1 carat diamonds exist both in online markets and local stores.
+A wide range of 1 carat diamonds exist both online and in shops.
 Not only are there significant differences in beauty among these diamonds, there are significant differences in price as well.
 A higher price doesn't always mean a better diamond.

 A 1 carat diamond simply refers to the weight of the diamond.
 1 Carat equals 200 milligrams, or 0.2 grams.